libapps/libapps-mirror/nassh/doc/hack.md

     nassh$ ./bin/mkdeps

 This will create the `nassh/js/nassh_deps.concat.js` file containing all of the necessary libdot and hterm source.
-If you find yourself changing a lot of libdot or hterm code and testing those changes in Secure Shell you can run this script with the "--forever" (aka -f) option.
-When run in this manner it will automatically re-create nassh_deps.concat.js file whenever one of the source files is changed.

 ## The NaCl plugin dependency